Teutons: Linguistic affiliations

-The Teutons commonly are classified as a Germanic tribe and thought probably to have spoken a Germanic language, although the evidence is fragmentary.
+The Teutons are commonly classified as a Germanic tribe and thought probably to have spoken a Germanic language, although the evidence is fragmentary.
 However, because of the non-Germanic, possibly Celtic, form of the names of both the Teutones and their associates the Cimbri, as well as the personal names known from these tribes, some historians have suggested a Celtic origin for the Teutones.

-The earliest classical writers classified the Teutones as Celts, but more generally they did not distinguish between Celtic and Germanic peoples.
+The earliest classical writers classified the Teutones as Celts; more generally, they did not distinguish between Celtic and Germanic peoples.
 Apparently, this distinction was first made by Julius Caesar, whose main concern was to argue that raids into southern Gaul and Italy by northern peoples who were less softened by Mediterranean civilization, should be seen in Rome as a systematic problem that can repeat in the future, and thereby demanded pre-emptive military action.
 This was his justification for invading northern Gaul.

 After Caesar, Strabo (died circa AD 24) and Marcus Velleius Paterculus (died circa AD 31) classify Teutons as Germanic peoples.
 Pliny also classified them this way and specified that they were among the Ingaevones, related to the Cimbri and Chauci.